techslides/boundaries.io/README.md

 The TIGER2014 data should download, unzip, convert to GeoJSON, import into the local dev mongo database `geo`, and create the necessary geo spatial indexes for you.

+Or use `mongorestore ./dump` after downloading and extracting a [mongodump of the production database](https://s3.amazonaws.com/jb-storage/geo.tar.gz).
+Docker-compose will expose the mongo database on port 27017 of your localhost, so no connection details are necessary.